 MA in Molecular Biology, Cell Biology & Biochemistry

-The MA in Molecular Biology, Cell Biology & Biochemistry (MCBB) is designed to provide a solid foundation in these three and related interdisciplinary fields through coursework, seminars, and research.
+The MA in Molecular Biology, Cell Biology & Biochemistry (MCBB) is designed to provide a solid foundation in related areas of molecular bioscience through coursework, seminars, and research.
 The program culminates with a thesis, which can be either research- or literature-based.
-Research-based theses are founded on original research performed in a faculty member’s laboratory.
+Research-based theses are based on original research performed in a faculty member’s laboratory.
 Literature-based theses comprise a comprehensive review of a defined scientific field, as supervised by a faculty member.
-The primary goal of the program is to propel students into successful research careers in the biotechnology and pharmaceutical industries.
-The program accepts post-bachelor’s applicants with degrees in related disciplines where the focus has been on biology, chemistry, biotechnology, biochemistry, or a relevant field.
+The primary goal of the program is to prepare students for successful careers in the biotechnology and pharmaceutical industries.
+The program accepts post–bachelor’s applicants with degrees in related disciplines where the focus has been on biology, chemistry, biotechnology, biochemistry, or a relevant field.

-For details on requirements regarding grade point averages, annual reports, and responsible conduct in research, please see the MCBB Graduate Program Guide.
-The entire program is completed within two to three years.
+For details on requirements for grade point averages, annual reports, and responsible conduct in research, please see the MCBB Graduate Program Guide.
+The entire program should be completed within two to three years.
 The 32 credits of coursework required for the MA are distributed as follows:

 - CAS BI 552 Molecular Biology I

 - CAS MB 583/584 Progress in Cell and Molecular Biology (the student is required to attend this seminar throughout their graduate career at Boston University, but may only count a total of 4 credits toward the degree).